yiisoft/yii2/docs/guide/db-migrations.md

 how to accomplish various tasks using these tools.
 You may also get the usage of each tool via the help command `yii help migrate`.

+> Note: migrations could affect not only database schema but adjust existing data to fit new schema, create RBAC hierarcy or clean up cache.

 ## Creating Migrations <span id="creating-migrations"></span>